wrs225/Caravel-Vector-Coprocessor-AI/README.md

 # Vector Extension to Caravel Management SoC
 Written for the EFabless AI Chip competition, this project adds basic vector instructions to the Caravel Management SoC.

 All code, besides file paths are written using ChatGPT.
-This includes test cases, C libraries, blocks, etc.
+This includes test cases, C libraries, blocks, etc. In our project, GPT4 served as a pair programmer which followed the instructions of a human that was aware of what the microarchitecture would look like.

 All Prompts used to generate code are included in this repository.
 The prompts within a file may not be in the order we asked ChatGPT.
 As we would find bugs, we would go back to previous prompts and fix the implementation within those prompts.
 However, the files are separated by block and topic.
 We have found it is difficult to do complex things within a single, long prompt, as GPT4 reaches its token limit and forgets how to do things.